-The problem now is where can you go to find work that will help you sustain your freelance lifestyle?
-To help you with this we have listed the best 50 freelancing job sites to help you in your project search.
+The problem now is where you can go to find work that will help you sustain your freelance lifestyle?
+To help you with this, we have listed the best 50 freelancing job sites to help you in your project search.
 If you a company or individual looking to outsource or hire a freelancer, these sites will be able to serve that purpose as well.

 The average budget size of a job here is around $5,000!
 It’s no wonder that this online marketplace is a great asset for both service providers and employers.